 The Malaysian Institute of Chartered Secretaries and Administrators (MAICSA) is founded in as an affiliated body to the Institute.

-The Institute merged with The Corporation of Secretaries becoming The Institute of Chartered Secretaries and Administrators (ICSA).
+The Institute changed its name from The Chartered Institute of Secretaries to The Institute of Chartered Secretaries and Administrators.

 The Institute of Chartered Secretaries and Administrators in Zimbabwe (ICSAZ) is incorporated by an Act of Parliament through the Chartered Secretaries (Pvt) Act.